-The Plan addresses the provision of electricity and renewable resource supply for the "eligible retail customers" of Ameren Illinois Company ("Ameren Illinois"), Commonwealth Edison ("ComEd"), and for the first time in an IPA Procurement Plan, MidAmerican Energy ("MidAmerican").
 As defined in Section 16-111.5(a) of the PUA, "eligible retail customers" are for Ameren Illinois and ComEd generally residential and small commercial fixed price customers who have not chosen service from an alternate supplier.
 For MidAmerican, eligible customers include residential, commercial, industrial, street lighting, and public authority customers that purchase power and energy from MidAmerican under fixed-price bundled service tariffs.
 The Plan considers a 5-year planning horizon that begins with the 2016-2017 energy delivery year and lasts through the 2020-2021 delivery year.

 The 2015 Procurement Plan was approved by the Commission in Docket No. 14-0588.
 The Agency's 2015 Plan, as approved by the Commission called for continuing the use (first adopted in 2014) of two energy procurement events each year, to be held in the spring and fall.
-The 2015 Plan called at least 50% of Ameren Illinois' capacity requirements be procured in a fall procurement event.
+The 2015 Plan also called for the procurement of at least 50% of Ameren Illinois' capacity requirements for the 2016-2017 delivery year via a Fall 2015 procurement event.
 Finally, the 2015 Plan called for procurements of Solar Renewable Energy Credits ("SRECs"), and a procurement or Renewable Energy Credits from distributed generation devices.

-The 2016 Procurement Plan recommends that the energy and renewable resources requirements for Ameren Illinois, ComEd, and MidAmerican be procured by the IPA through two block energy procurements (spring and fall), a spring renewables procurement, and a fall distributed generation procurement.
-In addition, the Plan calls for capacity procurements for Ameren Illinois and MidAmerican to be held as a Fall 2016 procurement event.
+The 2016 Procurement Plan recommends that the energy and renewable resources requirements for Ameren Illinois, ComEd, and MidAmerican be procured by the IPA through two block energy procurements (spring and fall), a spring renewables procurement, and an early summer distributed generation procurement.
+In addition, the Plan calls for a capacity procurement for Ameren Illinois to be held as a Fall 2016 procurement event.
 The IPA recommends a minor change to the energy hedging strategy in which the October requirements will be hedged to 75% in the spring procurement and to 100% in the fall procurement event.
 The IPA also recommends that the load forecasts prepared by Ameren Illinois, ComEd and MidAmerican, which form the basis for the 2016 Plan, be adopted by the Commission.